mbahraoui/learning-github-actions/README.md

 ```

 ### Using more jobs
-- this two jobs will run in parallel
+- These two jobs will run in parallel

 ```
 name: Deploy Projet
 on: push